alexstarbuck/ai-therapist-wiki/docs/02-ai-therapist-differentiation.md

     - Often text-based with limited interactivity and little/no visual representation;
     - Validated in some studies for **mild anxiety and depression**;
     - Their strength is accessibility and emotional triage, but they’re **not immersive or personalized** in a deeply human way;
 - **Virtual Companions (Replika):**
     - Focused on emotional companionship, not clinical psychology;
     - Not therapy, though some users mistake it for such;
     - Uses neural language models but is **not grounded in evidence-based therapy**;
 - **Avatar/VR Interfaces (Cedars-Sinai, AVAtalk):**
     - Mostly in the **experimental or institutional domain**, not available for mass use;
     - Focused on specific disorders (e.g., AVAtalk for schizophrenia);
     - Some promising clinical results, but **limited scope or generalizability**;
 - **Human Therapist Matching Platforms (BetterHelp, Talkspace):**
     - No AI or automation, purely marketplaces;
     - Expensive, human-intensive, and hard to scale globally;

 ---
-## 2. Your Product’s Differentiators: What Makes It Stand Out
+## Our Product’s Differentiators: What Makes It Stand Out

-##### **a.
-Photorealistic Avatar with Multimodal AI**
+### Photorealistic Avatar with Multimodal AI

-- Most competitors **don’t use realistic human avatars** — yours would combine **speech, facial expressions, emotional mirroring, and natural conversation** into a lifelike interaction.
+- Most competitors **don’t use realistic human avatars** — ours will combine **speech, facial expressions, emotional mirroring, and natural conversation** into a lifelike interaction.
 - This would be closer to Cedars-Sinai or MIT’s iNonymize, but with a focus on **mass adoption and consumer-friendly delivery**.

+---
-##### **b.
-AI-Powered, Yet Supervised by Clinical Professionals**
+### AI-Powered, Yet Supervised by Clinical Professionals

-- You are planning to **co-create this with an actual psychotherapy organization**, with clinicians involved in training the system, testing, and defining boundaries.
+- We are planning to **co-create this with an actual psychotherapy organization**, with clinicians involved in training the system, testing, and defining boundaries.
 This is key.
 - Most chatbots are trained on public datasets or GPT-style fine-tuning without true clinical input.

+---
-##### **c.
-Ethical and Safety Design from the Start**
+### Ethical and Safety Design from the Start

-- You’re **proactively integrating guardrails**, escalation protocols, and discussions around "*crutch psychology*" and misuse — most products don’t handle this until post-launch, if at all.
+- We’re **proactively integrating guardrails**, escalation protocols, and discussions around "*crutch psychology*" and misuse — most products don’t handle this until post-launch, if at all.

+---
-##### **d.
-SaaS Accessibility with Freemium Model**
+### SaaS Accessibility with Freemium Model

-- You offer **low-friction access** to psychological help in cultures or economies where professional therapy is out of reach.
+- We offer **low-friction access** to psychological help in cultures or economies where professional therapy is out of reach.
 That’s a **massive global differentiator**, especially in underserved markets.

 ---
-## 3. The Pivot Toward Triage + University Use Case Is Strategic Genius
+## The Pivot Toward Triage + University Use Case

-What you're doing now is **narrowing the funnel**, focusing on a **real-world, institutionally supported, and ethically stable use case** — student mental health triage.
+We are **narrowing the funnel**, focusing on a **real-world, institutionally supported, and ethically stable use case** — student mental health triage.
 This:

-- Gives you **institutional legitimacy** (Faculty + Udruga)
+- Gives us **institutional legitimacy** (Faculty + Hospital);
-- Positions the system as a **clinical support tool**, not an autonomous therapist (yet)
+- Positions the system as a **clinical support tool**, not an autonomous therapist;
-- Opens up **real validation channels** and structured feedback loops
+- Opens up **real validation channels** and structured feedback loops;
-- Plays directly into the **EU's funding priorities** around education, digital health, and social cohesion
+- Plays directly into the **EU's funding priorities** around education, digital health, and social cohesion;

-It’s like building the “St. Anger” demo of Metallica before recording “Master of Puppets.”
-Messy?
-Sure.
-But necessary.

 ---
-## 4. Why You Still Have a Shot Despite Competition
+## Why We Still Have a Shot Despite Competition

 Yes, the field is heating up.
 But so did streaming music before Spotify, ride sharing before Uber, AI writing before ChatGPT.
 And still — the right mix _wins_.

-You said it perfectly: it’s about **mixing the right ingredients**:
+It’s about **mixing the right ingredients**:

 - Sharp focus (students);
 - Clear benefit (triage → expand access to help);
-- Trustworthy backing (Faculty + DPP);
+- Trustworthy backing (Faculty + Clinic);
 - Tech capabilities (Zeraxo);
-- Narrative and vision (that’s where I come in);
+- Narrative and vision;

 The difference isn’t in being _first_ — it’s in being _right_ and _real_.
 Especially in healthcare.

-## 5. Should You Include a Camera?
+## Should We Include a Camera

 YES — if, and only if: